 The penalty marks accumulated for the cross country test are added to the dressage penalty marks and carried forward to the jumping test on the final day.

 A further inspection of the horses takes place on the Sunday morning prior to the Jumping test.
 This ‘trot-up’ ensures the horses are still sound and fit enough to compete on the final day and complete the competition.

 Phase Three: Jumping Test (Sunday)

-After the physical demands of cross country day, horses and riders must then demonstrate speed, accuracy and agility in the jumping test by completing a course of show jumps up to 1.30m high and as wide as 2.30m.
+After the physical demands of cross country day, horses and riders must then demonstrate accuracy and agility in the jumping test by completing a course of show jumps up to 1.30m high and 2.30m wide.
 This requires both horse and rider to be extremely fit and calm.
-Many events are won and lost on the final day when the pressure is on in front of the 16,000 or so spectators filling the arena.
-Further penalties can be picked up for knocking down the delicately balanced fences or not completing within the optimum time.
+Penalties are picked up by knocking down the deliberately balanced fences, refusing to jump a fence or not completing the course within the optimum time.
+The competitors jump in reverse order, so the leader after the cross country is the last to jump, giving a nail-biting finish to the event.
+Many events are won or lost on this final day when the pressure is on in front of the 13,000 spectators filling the arena.

 |1st Refusal/disobedience||4 points|